Welcome to Elementary School!

 • History and Geography: the French curriculum is adapted to include a greater emphasis on the history and geography of the United States of America.

 In Cycle 2, students are curious and learn to think critically: they interact with, and ask questions of, the world at large.
 In cycle 2, all the lessons serve as an interaction with the world.
 Students develop a solid foundation in the French and the English languages, and in mathematics (arithmetic and problem solving).
 They develop their reasoning skills, artistic sensibility, and their physical and athletic abilities. get introduced to history, geography, science and technology as well as visual arts and music.
 They become more aware of foreign languages and linguistic diversity.
 They develop autonomy and learn to use digital information wisely.
 They learn to respect one another and to appreciate differences in language, origins, gender or abilities.
 Students build upon their awareness of time and space, their knowledge of the world and discover fundamental computer skills.

 When entering Gr 1, children have very different levels and skills.
 Class groups are organized around each child's individualized needs and when students learn together, they do so progressively and each at their own pace.

 Learning to read involves decoding and understanding the narrative or content of what is read to start to appreciate, understand or interpret texts.
-This approach Learning to write and to read happens and in a complementary way.
-However
+This approach Learning to write and to read happens in a complementary way.

 The central place given to the French language doesn't happen at the expense of other forms of learning.
 On the contrary, it is the tool used for most of the learning in subjects that each have their own language.
 Projects are designed to invite students to use the French language to describe experiences or research.